Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Introduction

 \section{Introduction}

-Large language models have become the de facto backbone of modern NLP systems; yet, the impressive fluency of their responses often conceals various inconsistencies known as ``hallucinations''~\cite{huang2025survey}.
-There are several ways to address hallucinations, such as post-hoc verification using external knowledge bases~\cite{min2023factscore}, incorporating retrieval-augmented generation to ground outputs in factual data~\cite{lewis2020retrieval}, or filtering/altering responses based on the uncertainty of a model~\cite{kuhn2023semantic,farquhar2024detecting}.
-The latter approach, based on uncertainty, is the focus of this work.
+Large Language Models (LLMs) have become the de facto backbone of modern Natural Language Processing (NLP) systems; yet, the impressive fluency of their responses often conceals various inconsistencies known as ``hallucinations''~\citep{huang2025survey}.
+There are several ways to address hallucinations, such as post-hoc verification using external knowledge bases~\citep{min2023factscore}, incorporating retrieval-augmented generation to ground outputs in factual data~\citep{lewis2020retrieval}, or filtering/altering responses based on the uncertainty quantification (UQ)~\citep{kuhn2023semantic,farquhar2024detecting}.
+The latter approach is the focus of this work.

-Uncertainty is a fundamental concept in machine learning, reflecting the fact that we usually lack complete information about the model's predictions or parameters~\cite{gal2016dropout,houlsby2011bayesian,hullermeier2021aleatoric}.
+Uncertainty is a fundamental concept in machine learning, reflecting the fact that we usually lack complete information about the model's predictions or parameters~\citep{gal2016dropout,houlsby2011bayesian,hullermeier2021aleatoric,tonolini-etal-2024-bayesian}.
 High predictive uncertainty typically signals a greater likelihood of hallucinations in the model output.
-Unlike verification methods that rely on external knowledge sources to detect hallucinations, uncertainty quantification (UQ) leverages the model's internal capabilities, thereby mitigating issues related to the completeness of external sources and offering greater versatility.
-As shown in previous work, uncertainty scores can be used to detect hallucinations that arise due to limitations of LLM parametric knowledge or due to the ambiguity of requests in various generation tasks~\cite{malinin2020uncertainty,geng-etal-2024-survey,baan2023uncertainty}, including question-answering, machine translation, text summarization, and speech recognition.
+Unlike verification methods that rely on external knowledge sources to detect hallucinations, UQ leverages the model's internal capabilities, thereby mitigating issues related to the completeness of external sources and offering greater versatility.
+As shown in previous work, uncertainty and confidence scores can be used to detect hallucinations that arise due to limitations of LLM's parametric knowledge or due to the ambiguity of the requests in various generation tasks~\citep{malinin2020uncertainty,geng-etal-2024-survey,baan2023uncertainty}, including question-answering, machine translation, text summarization, and speech recognition.

+Uncertainty quantification for classification and regression tasks is a well-established area spanning decades of research~\citep{zhang-etal-2019-mitigating,he2020towards,xin-etal-2021-art,wang-etal-2022-uncertainty,vazhentsev-etal-2023-hybrid,he-etal-2024-uncertainty}.
+At the same time, UQ for generative tasks has only recently emerged as an active topic and still presents open challenges.
+A crucial difference from classification is that an LLM performs not a single but multiple conditionally dependent predictions.